Bhamdoun abduction operation

-The Bhamdoun abduction operation was carried out by Fatah, the main constituent organization of the PLO.
-During the Israeli invasion of Lebanon in 1982, a Palestinian four-man squad infiltrated the IDF-held mountainous area north of Bhamdoun, in central Lebanon, and attacked an IDF observation point, capturing the entire IDF unit without firing a single bullet.
+The Bhamdoun abduction operation was a military operation carried out by Fatah, the main constituent organization of the PLO.
+During the Israeli invasion of Lebanon in 1982, a Palestinian four-man squad infiltrated the IDF-held mountainous area north of Bhamdoun, in central Lebanon, and attacked an IDF observation point, capturing the entire 8-men IDF unit without firing a single bullet.
 The Palestinian squad took eight Israeli soldiers as prisoners.
 This provided the Palestinian side with plenty of leverage in the two controversial prisoner exchanges with Israel, which freed 5,900 Palestinian and Lebanese prisoners.

 Background

-The eight IDF prisoners captured in Bhamdoun were not the first to be exchanged for what in Israel were considered imprisoned terrorists.

-Shmuel Rosenwasser, a watchman, abducted by Fatah in a raid on Metulla in northern Israel in 1970, was freed in exchange for Mahmoud Hijazi, a Fatah prisoner sentenced to 30 years in prison in Israel.
+The prisoners captured in Bhamdoun were not the first to be exchanged for Palestinian prisoners in Israeli jails.
+Shmuel Rosenwasser, a watchman abducted by Fatah in a raid on Metulla in northern Israel in 1970, was freed in exchange for Fatah operative Mahmoud Hijazi sentenced to 30 years in prison in Israel.